Drwaley/Pizza-Sales-Report/README.md

 ## Customer Evaluation Page

-- The customer evaluation page dive deeper to understand  how many customer do they get per day
+- The customer evaluation page dive deeper into understanding  how many customer do they get per day?
-- Which Day of the week has the highest and the least customer's orders
+- Which Day of the week has the highest and the least customer's orders?
+- what Hours of the days has the peak sales?

 ![](cos.png)